 Approximately five miles north of Nemours is Winterthur Museum, Garden & Library, off Route 52.
 Winterthur features 1,000 acres of rolling hills, streams, meadows and forests.
 A favorite of the young and young at heart is the fairytale-like Enchanted Woods.
 From the Faerie Cottage to the Tulip treehouse, it is a realm of pure fantasy.
 Another stand-out is the Marian Coffin-designed reflecting pool, a series of descending terraces and views ending in what was once the family swimming pool.
 From April into May, the Azalea Woods, with its thousands of Kurume azaleas and wildflowers weaved through the forest, is a must see.

 Continuing north on Route 52, just over the Pennsylvania state line, in the Brandywine Valley, is the nationally renowned Longwood Gardens.
 It is home to 11,000 varieties of plants spread across more than 1,000 acres of meadows, woodlands, and elaborate horticultural displays.
 In the four-acre Conservatory, don’t miss the Wood’s Cycad.
 Called Longwood’s “King of the Conservatory,” this palm tree-like plant is extinct in nature and one of the rarest plants in the world.
-The gardens’ majestic fountains are another awe-inspiring feature.
-Major renovations were completed in May 2017, adding new water cannons to project spray high into the air as well as new sound, light, and synchronization features.
+The gardens’ majestic fountains are another awe-inspiring feature complete with water cannons, sound, light, and synchronization features.